bjvanderweij/fastcli/README.md

 # FastCLI

 FastCLI is a minimalist library inspired by FastAPI.
-It allows you to define command line interfaces by writing decorated function signatures.
+It allows you to define command line interfaces by writing function signatures with type annotations.

 ```python
 #!/bin/bash